 Although there is a correlation between the level of physical damage to a building and functional damage to its critical element(s), the location and hardness of a building's contents are key to a meaningful functional assessment.
 For example, in an industrial building, the machinery may be less vulnerable than the structure in which it is contained.
-In such a structure, floor damage is a better indicator of functional effect than structural damage.
+In such a structure, floor damage is a better indicator of a functional effect than structural damage.
 The structure might be moderately damaged with the machinery receiving little or no damage.

-On the other hand, in a HQ building that contains fragile computer or electronic equipment, the equipment may be destroyed before the structure is significantly damaged.
+On the other hand, in an HQ building that contains fragile computers or electronic equipment, the equipment may be destroyed before the structure is significantly damaged.

-When assessing framed structures, it may be more difficult to determine functional damage to the building's contents because framed structures are less likely to collapse (i.e. exhibit less apparent physical damage).
+When assessing framed structures, it may be more difficult to determine functional damage to the building's contents via structural damage because framed structures are less likely to collapse (i.e. exhibit less apparent physical damage).
 In contrast, wall-bearing structures tend to collapse more easily (i.e. exhibit more apparent physical damage) and are more likely to functionally damage the structure's contents.
+The preferred method of performing FDA on structures and bunkers is by using indicators of a high order detonation to assess the likely peak overpressure.